leiskaf/st/README.md

     sudo make clean install

-In order to build st you need the Xlib header files and the Ubuntu font family, in case you don't change the default font in config.def.h/config.h.
+In order to build st you need the Xlib header files

 For alpha you also need a composite manager such as `xcompmgr`